azmr/goGetEm/README.md

 The Scripts
 -----------

-`goGetMe.sh` creates a newline delimited list of packages from the files in your $GOPATH/src folder and saves this in a file called `$GOPATH/src/.goGot` by default.
+`goGetMe.sh` creates a newline delimited list of packages from the files in your $GOPATH/src folder and saves this in a file called `$GOPATH/src/.goGot` by default (I will continue to refer to this here as `.goGot`, but it could be called anything).
 You can set the filename with a variable as shown here:
 ```sh
 sh goGetMe.sh [filename]
 ```
+Each time this script is run, the packages it finds that aren't currently in `.goGot` will be arranged alphabetically and appended to it.
+This will result in alphabetically arranged chunks in chronological order.
+If you would like to have the whole file in alphabetical order, removing `.goGot` and running this script again, so it will pick up all your packages and arrange them alphabetically.
+(I would recommend making a backup of the file, just in case).
+You could also use the CLI tool `sort`.

 `goGetEm.sh` runs `go get $package` on all the packages listed in `.goGot`.
 If the package list has another name, use the same syntax as above to show the script which file to use:
 ```sh